top1944/duckuments/docs/atoms_85_fall2017_projects/14_controllers/30-final-project-report-controllers.md

 <center><img figure-id="fig:perf_static_curve_delta" figure-caption="Differences of $d_{actual}$ and $d_{measured}$ and $\phi_{actual}$ and $\phi_{measured}$ respectively on a curved lane." src="perf_static_curve_delta.png" alt="Old Lane Estimator Performance on curved lane" style="width: 400px;"/></center>

-If we look at the overall deviations in all experiments shown in [](#fig:perf_static_curve_delta), we can see that the pose estimator performs ok in determining the distance from the middle of the lane in a curved section.
+If we look at the overall deviations in all experiments shown in [](#fig:perf_static_curve_delta), we can see that the pose estimator performs ok in the determination of the distance from the middle of the lane in a curved section.
 The values from the heading angle are unlikely correct and therefore should not be used as control input.
 The average deviation from the actual tracking distance in all experiments accounts to $1.8 cm$ and the average deviation from the actual heading angle in all experiments is $21.6^{\circ}$.

 #### Image resolution benchmark

-Since the image resolution has an impact on the number of segments being visible to the Duckiebot and the image processing latency time, we benchmarked the impact on the performance.
+Since the image resolution has an impact on the number of segments being visible to the Duckiebot and the image processing latency time, we benchmarked the impact on the entire lane following performance.
 We tested different image resolutions, top cut off amounts and changed the histogram size to evaluate how it influences the control performance.

 <center><img figure-id="fig:perf_image_res_yaf" figure-caption="Measured $d_{mean}$ and $\phi_{mean}$ values for different image resolutions for Duckiebot 'yaf'." src="perf_image_res_yaf.png" alt="Image Resolution performance yaf" style="width: 400px;"/></center>

-As one can see in [](#fig:perf_image_res_yaf) the performance of the Duckiebot measured as the mean deviation from the reference trajectory (which is usually $0 cm$) is getting worse the higher the resolution.
+As one can see in [](#fig:perf_image_res_yaf), the performance of the Duckiebot measured as the mean deviation from the reference trajectory (which is usually $0 cm$) is getting worse the higher the resolution.
 There are outliers though, since the highest resolution being tested shows better performance than the resolution just one step smaller.
 The best performance is achieved with slightly higher resolution at 150x200 pixels.
-To validate these results, we tested it on another Duckiebot aswell.
+To validate these results, we tested it on another Duckiebot as well.

 <center><img figure-id="fig:perf_image_res_a313" figure-caption="Measured $d_{mean}$ and $\phi_{mean}$ values for different image resolutions for Duckiebot 'a313'." src="perf_image_res_a313.png" alt="Image Resolution performance a313" style="width: 400px;"/></center>